-11. Wrap the gasket tape around the catalysts so it is reasonably tight.
+10. Beginning at one corner, re-install fiberglass gasket material on the catalysts.
+Wrap the gasket tape around the catalysts so it is reasonably tight.
 Double layer the material on three sides of the individual catalyst cartridges as shown in the following picture.

-12. Once the gasket is installed on the catalysts, gently push the catalysts into the catalyst opening until the catalysts hit against the back wall of the cavity.
+11. Once the gasket is installed on the catalysts, gently push the catalysts into the catalyst opening until the catalysts hit against the bottom wall of the cavity.
 Take care to ensure the gasket is not damaged and position the two cartridges so that the single layer gasket edges touch one another in the center.

-13. Replace catalyst access door.
-14. Heat the stove slowly during your next fire to allow the gasket to fully expand and seal the catalysts.
+12. Replace the catalyst access door.
+13. Heat the stove slowly during your next fire to allow the fiberglass gasket to properly seat and seal the catalysts.

-REPLACING THE REFRactory STONE AND SECONDARY RISER ASSEMBLY
+REPLACING THE REFRACTORY STONE AND SECONDARY RISER ASSEMBLY

 1. Allow the stove and ashes to fully cool.
 2. Open the front door of the stove and fully clean any ash in the firebox 3.
 Remove the baffle following the instructions in "Inspecting the Catalysts and Removing/Replacing the baffle."
 4. Remove the side stones one at a time by tipping them towards the inside of the firebox from the top.
 5. With side stones and baffle removed, the secondary riser assembly and rear stones can be lifted up and out of the stove.

 6. Installation is the reverse of disassembly.
 Make sure that the secondary riser tube is seated in the pocket at the rear of the bottom casting.